 As a child we traveled often to Yellowstone National Park.
 My memories there are of giant elk & bison herds, and geysers and landscapes that seemed from a different planet.
 This upbringing instilled in me a great desire to see the wild places and wild animals stay wild.
 It is no wonder that as I became an adult and started raising my own family, I ended up in Victor, Idaho…a small town nestled at the foot of Grand Teton National Park and within the Greater Yellowstone Ecosystem.

-After the winter of 1996/97, when the giant slaughter of wild bison occurred, I was introduced to a brand-new organization originally called Buffalo Nations (later to become BFC).
-This organization was out to help stop the slaughter of America's last wild bison.
+After the winter of 1996/97, when the giant slaughter of wild bison occurred, I was introduced to this brand-new organization originally called Buffalo Nations (later to become BFC).
+I was living in Drigg’s, Idaho.
+Pete Leusch introduced me to a young Native American man, (Jeremy?)
+He was visiting Pete and told me all about Buffalo Nations.
+I was fired up.
 It made complete sense to me and I immediately knew that I would have to do whatever I could to see this campaign through.

-I am a mother to three amazing young men, Cedar, Elijah and Dakota.
+As you all know, I am a mother to three amazing young men, Cedar, Elijah and Dakota.
 They have all been a part of BFC growing up.
 In fact, my oldest, Cedar, came by himself for a couple of weeks in fourth grade as a sort of right of passage.
 He went on patrols and was a passionate participant in life at camp.
-I remember that winter of 1996-97 and I kept having dreams about bison and having to protect the bison in my dream.
-All that next year I continued to have dreams about bison, White Buffalo Calf Woman, and the Sacred Peace Pipe.
-And then my son was conceived during one of the greatest slaughters and winter kills of the same species since the old bison slaughters.
-We named him Dakota Ray Son of the Buffalo Sun in honor of the bison and that he would live in a day when the bison will once again roam free.
+Our youngest son, Dakota Ray Son of the Buffalo Sun, named in honor of the bison and that he would live in a day when the bison will once again roam free.

 "We must protect the forest for our children, grandchildren, and children yet to be born.
 We must protect the forests for those who cannot speak for themselves such as the birds, animals, fish, and trees."
 Qwatsinas, Nuxalk Nation